Austin Premises Liability Lawyer

 Owner negligence often leads to serious injuries for visitors, such as broken bones, neck and back injury, burns, and in some tragic cases, traumatic brain injury.
-Owners may be responsible for personal injuries or wrongful death if their property was unsafely designed, walkways are in disrepair, spills are left where visitors could slip and fall, stairways or handrails are not secure, drowning could occur because pools are left uncovered or without barriers, or they do not take precautions to protect visitors from potentially dangerous pets.
+Owners may be responsible for personal injuries or wrongful death if their property was unsafely designed, walkways are in disrepair, spills are left where visitors could slip and fall, stairways or handrails are not secure, drowning could occur because pools are left uncovered or without barriers, property managers or landlords do not remedy or report toxic substances at your rental, or they do not take precautions to protect visitors from potentially dangerous pets.

 If you suffered serious harm or lost a loved one on premises owned or maintained by someone else, you may be able to make a premises liability claim.

 If you were injured due to a property owner’s negligence, then you could be entitled to claim compensation to cover the cost of:

 - Medical expenses

 - Lost income if your injuries render you unable to work